RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 The best resource is the [WordPress Codex](https://codex.wordpress.org/Installing_WordPress), you'll need an appropriate account with a web hosting provider (linked with the relevant domain name) as well (we'll have a short list of recommended hosting providers ready soon).

-### Install the ACF Plugin
+### Install the ACF Pro Plugin

-The Advanced Custom Fields plugin is required for the theme to function.
+The Advanced Custom Fields Pro plugin is required for the theme to function.
 You can download it here: http://downloads.codeclubworld.org/wp-advanced-custom-fields-pro.zip

 Once you have the plugin ZIP file, extract it & then upload the resulting directory to your WordPress installation's `wp-content/plugins` directory using whatever mechanism you have available via your hosting provider (eg. FTP).
 Then: